In the Place of a Parent: How the Courts View In Loco Parentis

 When authorities believe a child is being neglected or abused, a social worker or police officer can take them into protective custody.

-The concept has crucial importance in educational institutes: schools are required to act as responsible parents with children under their supervision and conseuquently become liable for foreseeable injuries.
+The concept of has crucial importance in educational institutes: schools and teachers are required to act as responsible parents with children under their supervision and consequently become liable for students’ foreseeable injuries.